-Join Richard Stim for an in-depth discussion in this video Help with taxes, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video Help with taxes, part of Taxes and Accounting for Music.

 - Fortunately, there is an industry…of apps, software, and professionals…ready to assist you with accounting and tax preparation.…Particularly helpful are expense-tracker apps,…like Expensify, in which you photo or scan a receipt,…and the app automatically creates an expense record.…These apps may also track mileage,…sync with your credit cards,…and allow you to create and email expense reports.…Other apps offering similar features…are Concur, and iXpenseIt.…